 - Sooo much time in prayer.

 - Sooo much time, unfortunately, coming to the Lord in my study each morning feeling dry, but then going out feeling so. much. better. 🙂

 But it has been hard work, this feeding of my spirit.
 And many times, it has felt tedious and not. nearly. enough.

 Enter Bible journaling.

 So I got asked to teach this class, right?
-And one of the main things I do with my time is to serve at my church, so of course I said yes.
+And I said yes.
 But … that meant I had to learn how to do this kind of Bible journaling, and quickly!

 It took me awhile to find the right journaling Bible for me; I’m very picky when it comes to Bibles.
 As I taught in How To Get More Revelation From the Bible Than Ever Before, all the following factors make a huge difference in how much you will get out of your Bible study:

 - The beauty of the Bible on the outside and inside;